Mink Brar

 Mink Brar (born 4 November 1980) is an Indian model, actress and producer.
-Mink is known for her work in Bollywood films and on Indian television shows.
+Mink is known for her work in Bollywood films and Indian television shows.
 She participated in the reality show Bigg Boss in 2012.

 Early life

-Mink Brar was born as Mink Brar on 4 November 1980 in Frankfurt, Germany to Punjabi parents who migrated from India to Germany.
+Mink Brar was born as Mink Brar on 4 November 1980 in Frankfurt, Germany to Punjabi Sikh parents who migrated from India to Germany.
 About her name, Mink Brar says, "It's a very unique name.
 Mink is an animal that loves water and freedom, and is known for its precious fur."
 She was raised in Germany.
 Brar wanted to be a magistrate as a child.
 She got her education from Germany and completed a bachelor's degree.